sttyerase/Great-Recipes/Super Sides/Broccoli Salad.md

 1/2 cup         | sunflower seeds
 1/2 cup         | light mayonaisse or Miracle Whip
 1/4 cup         | sugar
-2 Tblsp         | vineagar
+2 Tblsp         | vinegar

 ##### Preparation:
 Mix broccoli, onion and raisins in a big bowl.
-In a separate bowl, mix the mayonaisse, sugar and vineagar until it is a smooth consistency.
+In a separate bowl, mix the mayonaisse, sugar and vinegar until it is a smooth consistency.
 Pour the dressing over the broccoli mix.
 Add the seeds and bacon last.
 Mix well, making sure everything is coated.
 Cover and chill for an hour before serving.